Areto ImoukhuedeProfessor of Law

 B.A., Northwestern University, 1999

 Professor Areto Imoukhuede holds a J.D. from the Georgetown University Law Center, where he served as President of the Student Bar Association and was awarded the Dean’s Certificate for Outstanding Service.
 He holds a B.A. in Economics from Northwestern University where he was awarded the Golden Bear Award for Financial Acumen.
 Professor Imoukhuede has taught contracts, U.S. Constitutional law, an advanced course on constitutional law and theory, and an international law course overseas.

-He researches and writes on education as a fundamental duty as well as on homeland security law and policy.
+Professor Imoukhuede researches and writes on education as a fundamental duty as well as on homeland security law and policy.
 His article, The Fifth Freedom: The Constitutional Duty to Provide Public Education is a powerful and provocative argument for why there is a fundamental duty to provide public education under the U.S. Constitution.
-The Fifth Freedom was published in volume 22 of the University of Florida Journal of Law & Public Policy.
 Freedom from Ignorance: The International Duty to Provide Public Education, continues his “fundamental rights as duties” project that he began with The Fifth Freedom.
 It argues that public education is an international human right that the U.S. ought to recognize and protect.
-His forthcoming article in the fundamental rights as duties project, Education Rights and The New Due Process, will appear in volume 47 of the Indiana Law Review.
+The next article in this project, Education Rights and The New Due Process, was recently published in volume 47 of the Indiana Law Review.
 It argues that without an educated citizenry, liberty and democracy are empty concepts, devoid of meaning for all but the economically privileged and socially advantaged.

-In addition to his federal government service, Professor Imoukhuede practiced complex commercial litigation and business regulation in the Chicago offices of Sonnenschein Nath and Rosenthal (now known as SNR Denton).
+In addition to his federal government service, Professor Imoukhuede practiced complex commercial litigation and business regulation in the Chicago offices of a large U.S. law firm.
 He represented several Fortune 100 clients and prepared and analyzed a variety of contracts, licensing agreements, and other legal documents in major antitrust, pharmaceutical, and franchising disputes.
-Notably, Professor Imoukhuede drafted the class action settlement in a well-known beef in French fries lawsuit.
-He also helped write successful appellate briefs in some well-known obesity lawsuits.